USEPA/haztrak/docs/haztrak_book/src/Deploy/local_dev_setup.md

 ### Development tools

-* To make life a little easier, we've included a couple configs to help get a development environment setup.
+* Haztrak includes a couple configs to help ensure contributions use a consistent style guide.
+Most popular IDEs have a plugin to support these configs.
+* `pre-commit`
+    * If you're writing any Python, please install these git hooks.
+    * ```shell
+      $ pip install -r requirements_dev.txt
+      $ pre-commit install
+      ```
+    * [pre-commit](https://pre-commit.com/) hooks are set to run a number of linting and formatting checks before
+      commits on any branch is accepted.
 * `.editorconfig`
-    * Universal IDE configs for formatting files, most IDEs will have a plugin you can install that will apply these configs.
+    * Universal IDE configs for formatting files, most IDEs will have a plugin you can

-* pre-commit
-    * [pre-commit](https://pre-commit.com/) hooks are set to run a number of linting and formatting checks before commits on any branch is accepted.
-    * Install [pre-commit](https://pre-commit.com/) on your workstation
-    * In the root directory, run `$ pre-commit install`
-        * Alternatively, `$ ./runhaz.sh -p` will install and run the hooks
+      install that will apply these configs.

 * `runhaz.sh`
     * A bash script to help with development